Assorted Pictures of a Great Diplomat

 These events marked a turning point in Ethiopia’s diplomatic relations with Egypt, where previous cooperation was replaced by a more independent and territorially focused stance.

-Next Challenging Assignment: Ambassador to Egypt and Nasser himself
+Next Challenging Assignment: Ambassador to Egypt

 Mallas, himself shaped by the Pan-African movement, adapted well to this dynamic environment.
 He already spoke Arabic and had strong familiarity with Egyptian culture thanks to his earlier education in the city of Tanta.
 This background gave him a considerable advantage in diplomatic communication, where both formal negotiation and cultural understanding played important roles.